9 Common Job Interview Questions You Should Be Prepared to Answer

 4. Can You Discuss a Difficult Time You Experienced and How You Handled It?

-Interviewers don't just want to know about how great you are.
-They also want to know how you handle pressure, strained interpersonal relationships, and so forth.
-When answering this question, think of when you faced an obstacle but overcame that obstacle with grace and professionalism.
+Interviewers don't just want to know how great you are.
+They also want to see how you handle pressure, strained interpersonal relationships, etc. When answering this question, think of when you faced an obstacle but overcame that obstacle with grace and professionalism.

 5. What Would You Bring to This Post?

-It's important to set a strong first impression with your interviewing skills and a polished CV.
+It's essential to set a solid first impression with your interviewing skills and a polished CV.
 However, what will set you apart in a job interview is your ability to give concrete examples of what you would do once offered the position.
 How would your skills fit and exceed the job description?
 What programs would you implement to improve the company?
 Ultimately, you want to show that you are prepared for the job and bring something to the table.

 6. Can You Explain the Gaps In Your CV?

 Did you take some time away from school and employment?
 If you have substantial gaps in your CV (six months or longer), your interviewer will likely bring it up.
 Preparing for this question isn't always easy.
-Oftentimes, our reasoning for taking time away from school or work is deeply personal.
-We put together a longer resource to help you navigate this question that we encourage you to read.
+Often, our reasoning for taking time away from school or work is deeply personal.
+We put together a more comprehensive resource to help you navigate this question that we encourage you to read.

 7. Why Are You Looking For a New Job?

 If you are currently employed elsewhere (or recently left your last post), your interviewer will likely want to know what led you back to the job hunt.
 Remember, you mustn't slander or badmouth your previous employers.
 After all, they may refer your application, and most employers follow up with at least three references per candidate.
 If you're asked this question, focus on the positive.
 Think, "I am seeking new opportunities," rather than, "I had to get out of my last position."

 8. What Are Your Salary Expectations?